 Neither Lytle nor Vaughan had any expertise in brewing, just a friendship that had evolved with their shared interest in craft beer.
 They visited breweries together, wishing they had something similar closer to home, inspired by the way the spaces brought people together.
 So one day, instead of wishing, they decided to take matters into their own hands.

 Accessibility has been central to Brown Truck from the start.
-In an industry where clever names feel like a competition, they keeps it simple.
+In an industry where clever names feel like a competition, they keep it simple.
 When head brewer Ian Burnett started working on test batches, he’d assign each one a number, and as the team sampled the beers, that’s what they called them: #10 American Light Lager, #4.5 Dry Hopped Saison.
 The system stuck.
 “It’s much less confusing,” Burnett says.
 “The drinker doesn’t have to wonder what they’re about to have.”

 Even the name of the brewery itself, inspired by Lytle’s lovingly restored 1986 Ford F-150, reflects Brown Truck’s mind-set: “There’s something about a truck — [it’s] utilitarian, reliable,” Lytle says.